 Burma’s leaders have denied that mass atrocities have been committed against Rohingya victims, contradicting the statements of high-level United Nations officials, including a UN Fact-Finding Mission that concluded in August 2018 that senior Burmese military officials should be investigated and prosecuted for genocide and other crimes.

 The Center is also concerned about the plight of those displaced.
-Thus far, conditions in Rakhine State, Burma, are not safe enough to facilitate safe, voluntary returns of those who fled to Bangladesh—yet extending the displacement of Rohingya in Bangladesh will only solidify the Burmese military’s campaign of ethnic cleansing.
+The majority of Rohingya now live as refugees outside Burma.
+Thus far, conditions in Rakhine State, Burma, are not secure enough to facilitate safe, voluntary returns of those who fled to Bangladesh.
+We belive they will again face the threat of genocide if they return to Burma.
+At the same time, the extended displacement of Rohingya in Bangladesh serves to solidify the Burmese military’s campaign of ethnic cleansing.